paveyry/mediaserver-clipper/README.md

 From highest to lowest priority:

-* Sorting clips in grid from most recent to oldest
+* Documentation
 * Selecting clip resolution
-* Documentation
+* Feature to load videos from external sources
+* Cache the clip library in the backend to avoid filesystem access at each refresh
 * Better logging
 * Get rid of std::thread and use rocket's tokio runtime instead
-* Asynchronously detect changes in the pending queue from front-end without refresh

 Appendices
 ----------